 The first deals with private mortgage insurance.
 For conventional loans, private mortgage insurance is assessed if the loan amount is equal to or higher than 80% of the home’s appraised value.
 A few thousand dollars now could lower the balance and allow the lender to remove the private mortgage insurance.
 This could save the homeowner thousands of dollars during the lifetime of the mortgage.

 The second reason deals with interest rates based on loan to value.
 Mortgage loans are approved based on assuming a certain amount of risk.
 If the borrower receives 75% of the home’s value, instead of 80%, then the risk to the lender is lower.
-A lower risk can mean a lower interest rate.
+Lower risk can mean a lower interest rate.

-Paying money at closing also could get the balance low enough to allow for a shorter term loan and keep the payments approximately the same.
+Paying money at closing also could get the balance low enough to allow for a shorter-term loan and keep the payments approximately the same.

 Land Contract Refinance

 There are some people that may have negotiated private seller financing for a home or piece of land.
 In these instances, the seller acts as the bank.
-They write up the contract for the sales price, negotiate the term and rate with the buyer and then collect monthly payments from the buyer.
+They write up the contract for the sales price, negotiate the term and rate with the buyer, and then collect monthly payments from the buyer.

 In order to refinance one of these contracts, the buyer and seller need to take a few steps with the initial deal.
 Since these loans are not usually reported to the 3 main credit bureaus, having a paper trail will make it easier to complete a refinance.

 - Pay the mortgage each month on time, with no exception.
 It would be wise to pay with a check.
 This would show when the payment was made by the borrower and when it cleared the bank, once again adding to the paper trail.
-Making all payments on time for the most recent full year shows the buyer to be creditworthy.
+Making all payments on time for the most recent full-year shows the buyer to be creditworthy.

 - Talk to a lender that has access to various institutions that can handle these specific type of loans.
 It could be a large organization or a portfolio lender.
 Either way, they will be comfortable with the less-than-traditional type of documents needed to verify the loan.